ronin13/pxc-kubernetes/README.md

 This repository contains files to spawn a PXC cluster onto Google Cloud Engine (GCE).

+## How it runs

-The script spawn-node is idempotent in nature, you can run it as many times as you need nodes in cluster without worrying about anything else.
+* The script spawn-node is idempotent in nature, you can run it as many times as you need nodes in cluster without worrying about anything else.

-Multiple invocations of the script will either bootstrap a new cluster or add new nodes to cluster.
+* Multiple invocations of the script will either bootstrap a new cluster or add new nodes to cluster through addition of new ```Pods```.

-Also, a Kubernetes cluster ```Service``` is spawned.
+* Also, a Kubernetes cluster ```Service``` is spawned.

+## Setup

-The script assumes that you have GCE setup correctly.
+* The script assumes that you have GCE setup correctly.
 Refer to [https://cloud.google.com/container-engine/docs/before-you-begin](https://cloud.google.com/container-engine/docs/before-you-begin) for more.

-[https://cloud.google.com/container-engine/docs/pods/operations#pod_configuration_file](https://cloud.google.com/container-engine/docs/pods/operations#pod_configuration_file) for more details on configuration.
+* [https://cloud.google.com/container-engine/docs/pods/operations#pod_configuration_file](https://cloud.google.com/container-engine/docs/pods/operations#pod_configuration_file) for more details on configuration.

-Also, Kubernetes documentation [here](https://github.com/GoogleCloudPlatform/kubernetes/tree/master/docs) is a valuable resource.
+* Also, Kubernetes documentation [here](https://github.com/GoogleCloudPlatform/kubernetes/tree/master/docs) is a valuable resource.
+Make sure to understand concept of ```Pods``, ```Services``` and others as described [here](https://github.com/GoogleCloudPlatform/kubernetes/blob/master/docs/user-guide.md).

-Make sure Google cloud SDK is installed for gcloud and other CLI utils.
+* Make sure Google cloud SDK is installed for gcloud and other CLI utils.
 Also, make sure to spawn a resonably large instance of GCE since memory is often consumed by other instances/services (DNS etc), so memory available for mysqld will be less.
 I have tested with n1-standard-1  instance.

 ## Model